Our Legacy

 We began as a nomadic theatre company in San Francisco, run by Jennifer and Enrico Banson, Sr., as a vehicle for fascinating shows that other companies didn't dare produce.
 Following an unofficial motto of “if we build it, our audiences will come”, The Royal Underground mounted ten productions in ten California venues over the course of 23 years, including two San Francisco Bay Area regional premiere productions (RENT and Glory Days, both in 2010).

-The cast and crew of The Royal Underground's Los Angeles production of RENT
+Cast and crew of The Royal Underground's Los Angeles production of RENT

-The cast and crew of The Royal Underground’s Los Angeles transfer of RENT, featuring original Broadway cast member Gwen Stewart as mentor and guide.
-This production brought together a remarkable group of emerging talents, including Ana Villafañe (On Your Feet! on Broadway), Barry Brisco (Blindspotting on Starz), and Victoria Trusscott (Once Upon a Time in Hollywood), marking a defining moment in our company’s journey.
+The cast and crew of The Royal Underground's Los Angeles transfer of RENT, featuring original Broadway cast member Gwen Stewart as mentor and guide.

 Since The Royal Underground Theatre Company's founding in 2002, we have been committed to hiring a diverse, equitable, and inclusive team of talented creatives onstage and behind the scenes.
 It's one of the reasons why our founders wanted to start The Royal Underground in the first place — to create opportunities for creatives who don't always get to see their stories and experiences reflected onstage.